 How to Grow Hydrangeas

-Hydrangeas are simple to grow.
+Hydrangeas are easy to grow.
 First, dig a hole that is two feet wider than the root ball.
 It should be deep enough that the plant sits level or slightly higher than the surrounding soil.
 Build a small mound to help with water drainage from the base of the plant.

 Plant them in a sheltered location, where they will receive tender morning light but have shelter from the midday sun.
 Keep them away from trees, since these shrubs need a lot of water.
 They will end up competing for water if they are too close to each other.